keybase/saltpack/specs/saltpack_encryption_v1.md

 is a header packet, followed by any number of non-empty payload packets, and finally an empty payload packet.

+When encoding strings, byte arrays, or arrays, pick the MessagePack encoding that will use the fewest number of bytes.

 ### Header Packet
 The header packet is a MessagePack array with these contents: